Updated: May 30

 Understanding Cholesterol in the Body

-The human liver produces the required amount of cholesterol, however, you get more cholesterol from foods from animals like dairy products, meat, etc. This is because these foods are rich in fats, which forces the liver to produce more cholesterol—the extra production results in a high level of cholesterol in your body.
+The human liver produces the required amount of cholesterol, however, you get more cholesterol from foods from animals like dairy products, meat, etc. This is because these foods are rich in fats, which force the liver to produce more cholesterol, the extra production results in a high level of cholesterol in your body.

 High cholesterol affects your entire body, from sexual organs to the heart.
 There are two types of cholesterols, including LDL and HDL.
 LDL is the bad cholesterol, which must remain under normal levels, and HDL is considered good cholesterol.
 Let’s take a look at the correlation between cholesterol and erectile dysfunction.

 Does High Cholesterol Cause ED & Sexual Performance Issues?

 High cholesterol and ED have a very interesting relationship.
 According to this study, there is a direct link between the two.
 But how?

 Well, when you are sexually stimulated, the brain sends signals to the penile arteries to relax.
 They get filled with blood resulting in a stiff and extended penis.
 When there is extra cholesterol in the blood, it causes arterial plaque.
 It results in irregular blood circulation throughout the body, including the penis, and in turn, there is an effect on erections.

 If your cholesterol level is too high, it can result in impotence.
 Moreover, bad cholesterol affects the making of chemicals (i-e nitric oxide) that cause erections.
 When nitric oxide isn’t released, penile tissues can’t relax properly, which can cause erectile dysfunction.

 In fact, studies show that high cholesterol levels influence testosterone production.
 This is because it affects the blood circulation to the testicles, which produce testosterone.

 The hormone sends a message of sexual stimulation all over the body.
 A reduced level of testosterone can affect erections and sexual desire.